 Credit plays an important role in the lives of many

-framework and how it may influence different loan characteristics, before diving into some qualitative assessment tools and a list of the key financial ratios that an analyst would look at when evaluating a company’s creditworthiness.
-We also take a step back to look at the credit landscape in order to help learners understand what kinds of career opportunities exist for aspiring credit professionals.
+framework and how it may influence different loan characteristics before diving into some qualitative assessment tools and a list of the key financial ratios that an analyst would look at when evaluating a company’s creditworthiness.
+We also take a step back to look at the credit landscape to help learners understand what kinds of career opportunities exist for aspiring credit professionals.

 Upon completing this course, you will be able to:

 - Define what credit is and how it’s created.

 - Identify some of the different career opportunities available to credit professionals.